alecnadel/RugbyClubWebApp/README.md

 The update member function has a similar code structure to the member update contacts as my assumption was both are being update and both updating data from the database use UPDATE as keyword for the MySQL query in python function and redirect it back to the view member page to see the changes made once the update command executed.
+My assumption with the view member page also combined with the report all active members page as thinking when the admin add a new member or update a member can update their membership status.
+Through that route it can display all the active members If the club admin set all members to active in the form setting.
+Return to the admin page and refresh, then go back to the view club member page to see all the active members to print if needed.
+Assumption made here also take the design decision and page structure into consideration with less page and one less function to write, make it easier to integrate with the two.
+I would assume that does the job and still easy to use for the user to get around the page between view member, add members and update member details from the club admin functions.

 The next function add new team also linked to the admin page as the app route suggested along with the add new fixtures.
 As those app route put the route function design logic in mind.
 Part of the admin page extend to another page and once the information either update or add to the existing database then bring the user back to the default page which the admin page.